Posted by MSA on December 2, 2020

 Starts will be from one of several different start cylinders, as assigned by the CD and noted as part of each task.
 The Maximum Start Height (MSH) will be based on conditions and specified on every task sheet.

-The finish cylinder is 1 mile in radius, centered on the published finish point.
-Pilots should cross the cylinder perimeter at or above the minimum altitude (1400’ MSL), then return to the field for a normal pattern and landing.
+The finish cylinder is 2 miles in radius, centered on the published finish point.
+Pilots should cross the cylinder perimeter at or above the minimum altitude (1800’ MSL), then return to the field for a normal pattern and landing.
 A pilot who enters the cylinder below the minimum altitude receives a penalty proportional to the amount by which the finish was low.

-Rules specify a radio call on 123.3 MHz when 4 miles from the center of the cylinder (or at a greater distance, as specified by the CD) and again when entering the finish cylinder.
-Other radio calls are appropriate when they will improve safety.
-Otherwise, keep radio chatter to a minimum so as not to block the calls of others.
+Pilots should change to 122.7 MHz (with no “changing frequency” radio call) when about 8 miles from the finish, and then listen to become aware of other finishing and landing gliders.
+Rules specify a radio call when 4 miles from the edge of the finish cylinder, and again when entering the cylinder.
+Other radio calls are appropriate when they will improve safety; otherwise, keep radio chatter to a minimum so as not to block the calls of others.

 Landing after finishing